-Students also must take 6 credit hours from the following advanced courses:
+Students must also take 6 credit hours of advanced courses from this list (junior year):

-BIOC 523 Extracellular Matrix (3 hr)

-BIOC 524 Microbiology and Biotechnology (3 hr)

-BIOC 525 Plant Molecular Genetics and Development (3 hr)

-BIOC 530/535 Graduate Laboratory Modules in Molecular Biophysics (2 hr each)

-BIOC 540 Metabolic Engineering (3 hr)

-BIOC 544 Developmental Biology (3 hr)

-BIOC 545 Advanced Molecular Biology and Genetics (3 hr)

-BIOC 547 Experimental Biology and the Future of Medicine (3 hr)

-BIOC 550 Viruses and Infectious Diseases (3 hr)

-BIOC 551 Molecular Biophysics (3 hr)

-BIOC 552 Structural Biology (3 hr)

-BIOC 555 Computational Synthetic Biology (3 hr)

-BIOC 558 Advances in Nuclease-Mediated Genome Engineering (3 hr)

-BIOC 560 Cancer Biology (3 hr)

-BIOC 570 Computation With Biological Data (3 hr)

-BIOC 571 Bioinformatics: Sequence Analysis (3 hr)

-BIOC 572 Bioinformatics: Network Analysis (3 hr)

-BIOC 580 Protein Engineering (3 hr)

-Students in the BA-MA track are required to register for and participate in BIOC 581/582 both semesters during their junior and senior years and present their research at least once.
-Students generally enroll in BIOC 800 during the summer between the sophomore and junior year, BIOC 587 and BIOC 800 during the summer between the junior and senior years, and BIOC 588 in their senior year.
+BIOC 523 Extracellular Matrix (3 hr) BIOC 524 Microbiology and Biotechnology (3 hr) BIOC 525 Plant Molecular Genetics and Development (3 hr) BIOC 530/535 Graduate Laboratory Modules in Molecular Biophysics (2 hr each) BIOC 540 Metabolic Engineering (3 hr) BIOC 544 Developmental Biology (3 hr) BIOC 545 Advanced Molecular Biology and Genetics (3 hr) BIOC 547 Experimental Biology and the Future of Medicine (3 hr) BIOC 550 Viruses and Infectious Diseases (3 hr) BIOC 551 Molecular Biophysics (3 hr) BIOC 552 Structural Biology (3 hr) BIOC 555 Computational Synthetic Biology (3 hr) BIOC 558 Advances in Nuclease-Mediated Genome Engineering (3 hr) BIOC 560 Cancer Biology (3 hr) BIOC 570 Computation With Biological Data (3 hr) BIOC 571 Bioinformatics: Sequence Analysis (3 hr) BIOC 572 Bioinformatics: Network Analysis (3 hr) BIOC 580 Protein Engineering (3 hr)

-Students will be responsible for the content of these courses in their MA defense (which also serves as the Admission to PhD Candidacy examination).
+Students will be responsible for the content of these courses in their MS defense (which also serves as the Admission to Ph.D.
+Candidacy examination).
+The first progress review will occur at the end of the junior year under oversight of the BA-MS-PhD committee.
+The MS candidate should create and submit, in consultation with their research advisor, a list of potential MS thesis committee members by the start of the spring semester of their senior year.
+The department chair will assign three committee members, and a progress review with the MS thesis committee will occur in the early spring of the senior year.
+(See the following section entitled, "Preparing for the Progress Review.")

-Progress reviews with the MA thesis committee occur at the end of the junior year and the early spring of the senior year.
-The MA thesis will be submitted and public oral defense will occur in the summer following graduation at the end of the senior year with completion of the BA requirements.
-MA candidates continuing to the Ph.D. must maintain a GPA \geq 3.0, complete a thesis, and make a public oral defense that includes a private examination by their MA thesis committee.
-Students who complete the MA requirements with a GPA \geq 2.67 but less than 3.0 must defend their thesis to complete the MA degree, but will not be admitted to the Ph.D. program.
+The MS thesis will be submitted and a public oral defense will occur in the summer following graduation at the end of the senior year with completion of the BA requirements.
+MS candidates continuing to the Ph.D. must maintain a GPA $\geq$ 3.0, complete a thesis, and make a public oral defense that includes a private examination by their MS thesis committee.
+Students who complete the MS requirements with a GPA $\geq$ 2.67 but less than 3.0 must defend their thesis to complete the MS degree, but will not be admitted to the Ph.D. program.